Ethan Evans (Ex-VP Amazon): Growing from Product Manager to Product Leader

 When people ask me if they should consider management, one of my first questions for them is what will motivate them to really learn a new profession.

-I try to open their eyes to the fact that they are leaving behind what they used to do as a designer, an artist, or a product manager to take on a new job with different skills and challenges.
+I try to open their eyes to the fact that they are leaving behind what they used to do as a designer, an artist, or a product manager and taking on a new profession, with different skills and challenges.
+Yes, understanding the jobs their people will do helps, but it is not enough.

 As a manager, you have to truly believe that your success comes through other people.
 I wrote about it more in this post.